makerdao/endgame-docs/tokenomics/etherdai.md

 Initially, Maker will create EtherDai as a simple ERC20 token wrapper around Lido stETH.
 This will reduce the time required for implementation, allowing Maker to release EtherDai as soon as possible.

 Later, Maker will be able to upgrade the EtherDai implementation, converting it into a full synthetic asset.
+This will require a new deployment of the Multi-Collateral Dai smart contracts, with EtherDai taking the place of Dai.

 ## Related Pages
 {% content-ref url="elixir.md" %} Elixir {% endcontent-ref %}